 In 1878, King Ludwig II began construction on a palace to match Versailles on Herreninsel island in Chiemsee lake.
 Schloss Herrenchiemsee (Herrenchiemsee Palace) was the Fairytale King’s final and most luxurious construction project.

-From the pier, the palace is around a 15-minute walk away or – if you would prefer to travel in the style of the fairytale king and his guests – you can take a horse and carriage instead.
+From the pier at Chiemsee, the palace is around a 15-minute walk away or – if you would prefer to travel in the style of the fairytale king and his guests – you can take a horse and carriage instead.
 If you opt for the pleasant carriage ride through the island’s shady forest to Schloss Herrenchiemsee and its park with ornate water features, you may genuinely feel as though you have been transported back to a bygone era.

 Ludwig II was a great admirer of the Sun King Louis XIV and wanted to model Herrenchiemsee after the Palace of Versailles, paying homage to the absolute monarchy.
 The majority of the drafts for the building were created by the architect Georg von Dollman, who had to carefully study the palace’s French role model.